-For those who would like a virtual check-in, there are two weekly opportunities to “see” others and pray together.
-Beginning April 1, these offerings will be available on Wednesday evenings at 8PM and Thursday afternoons at 12PM.
+For those who would like a virtual check-in, please join our weekly opportunity to “see” others and pray together on Wednesday evenings at 8 PM.
 You may participate in these gatherings through Zoom video conferencing, or by calling in on a telephone.
 More comprehensive instructions on how to participate may be found here.

 Please continue to check in on one another in the many organic ways in which you’ve already been doing this.
 Phone calls, emails, text messages, and snail mail are all important ways to let one another know we remain connected, despite forced distancing protocols.

 This section is intended to be a lifeline – both for children and parents.
 Included in this section are ideas children will enjoy, as well as resources that will assist in guiding children through conversations about exactly what is happening and where God is in all of it.